 How Does the Phantom Get so Light?
 The Material

 The Phantom Pull-On has already shed a little weight from only having a half-length zipper rather than being a full jacket.
 There are also no pockets whatsoever on this dedicated piece of raingear.

 The biggest weight reduction comes with the material.
-Once again, we have a Pertex Shield, even of a 2.5L construction, but of only 7D.
+Like several such lightweight rain jackets, the Rab Phantom uses Pertex Shield, here in a 2.5L construction and with only 7D.